 Few reputable online live casino developers offer Fan Tan, the only name worth mentioning is Evolution.
 Like all of their titles, their Fan Tan game operates from a custom-built studio, and they’ve done an excellent job of keeping the traditional Chinese look and feel of the game.
 There are detailed game statistics available, along with several side bets.

-If you’d like to try Evolution’s Fan Tan, I recommend checking out LeoVegas or Mr Green.
+If you’d like to try Evolution’s Fan Tan, I recommend checking out LeoVegas.

 Andar Bahar